SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 Without context you have no clue what these numbers mean.
 Maybe somewhere a computer program exists which knows how to read and interpret this data.
-However, for you or other programs this piecce of paper is useless!
+However, for you or other programs this piece of paper is useless!

 **Adding descriptions provides context and makes the data self-describing and hence interpretable.**
-But if you note that the first column is *weight* measured in *kilogram* and that the second column represents birth dates and that both are characteristics of a person whose name is noted in the third column you performed data modeling!
+If you note on the piece of paper that the first column is *weight* measured in *kilogram* and that the second column represents birth dates and that both are characteristics of a person whose name is noted in the third column you performed data modeling!